Twissen/CSGO-Movie-Making-Config-by-Twissen/README.md

 // CFG Version
 // Name: twissen_movieCFG.cfg
 // Author: Twissen
-// Version: V5.5
+// Version: V5.6
-// Latest Update: 22/05/2020
+// Latest Update: 07/05/2020

 Changelog:
--CLEANworld2 stream auto record problem has been fixed -Deathmessage problem has been fixed.
+-Greensky stream has been fixed.
--Minor bugs has been fixed.
+-Greenweapons stream has been fixed.
+-Some old information has been deleted from the config.